Jonathan is a Shareholder in the Burlington and Bellingham offices of GLP Attorneys and the Managing Shareholder for the Bellingham office.

-Jon joined GLP Attorneys in 2014, and has since successfully represented hundreds of individuals who have suffered personal injuries.
+Jonathan joined GLP Attorneys in 2014 and has since successfully represented hundreds of individuals who have suffered personal injuries.
 Jonathan always strives to get his clients the best outcome.

-Before joining GLP Attorneys, Jonathan worked as an Associate Attorney in Seattle where he was responsible for complex insurance litigation cases, catastrophic personal injury files, and general commercial cases.
-He prosecuted many different types of cases including auto injury, trip and fall, slip and fall and medical malpractice.
+Before joining the firm, Jon worked as an Associate Attorney in Seattle where he was responsible for complex insurance litigation cases, catastrophic personal injury files, and general commercial cases.
+He prosecuted many different types of cases, including auto injuries, trip-and-falls ,and slip-and-falls.
 He has been awarded the Rising Star Super Lawyers Award in 2019, 2020, 2021 & 2022, which is awarded to the top 2.5% of attorneys in the state.
 He is also an active member of the American Association for Justice.

 Jonathan received his Juris Doctorate from Gonzaga University School of Law in 2011 and graduated Magna Cum Laude.
 Since graduating, Jonathan has been an active member of the Washington State Bar Association since 2012.
 Jonathan worked for the United States District Court, Eastern District of Washington in Spokane during his Judicial Externship.
 He conducted research and analysis on various criminal and civil issues, including Habeas Corpus claims, controlled substance crimes and criminal conspiracy.

 Jonathan’s Story: The bright light of a streetlamp beamed down onto the dirt of a neighborhood park.
 It was midnight.
 In the light there was a kid barely 15-years-old.
 We will call him Eddie.